dashohoxha/killercoda-scenarios/linux-cli/lesson10/step3.md

    variables are considered as constants, so they are in uppercase.

-   Actually, there is a way to make sure that a variable cannot be changed (is a constant), althought it is not used frequently:
+   Actually, there is a way to make sure that a variable cannot be changed (is a constant), although it is not used frequently:

    `sed -i sys_info.sh -e 's/TITLE=/declare -r TITLE='`{{execute}}